That’s the word from Dan, a novice mushroom forager, who’s been out learning from an experienced gatherer, the ways of the fungus among us.

 Normally, I use homemade brown stock for wild mushroom risotto.
 Not this time.
 I like the idea of using homemade chicken stock as a lighter alternative that allows the mushrooms’ delicate flavors to shine.
 Each mushroom has its own unique variety of earthy flavor when cooked separately: Angel wings are nutty and mild, with a crispy texture; golden chanterelles are rich and meaty; matsutake are herbaceous–almost sappy–and heavily perfumed.
 Impressive.

-The experience sparked a desire to forage for my own treasure.
+The experience sparks a desire to forage for my own treasure.
 But that’s another story.